Compare · MRP

 Does TuringDock integrate with Shopify like Katana does?

-Shopify integration is on the near-term roadmap, shipping alongside the QuickBooks + Xero connectors.
+Shopify integration is on the near-term roadmap, alongside the QuickBooks + Xero connectors.
 Today, TuringDock's customer-order intake is forwarded email or in-app order entry.
-Most Canadian manufacturing startups in our $2M–$20M target band sell through quotes/POs rather than DTC e-commerce.
+Most manufacturing startups in our $2M–$20M target band sell through quotes/POs rather than DTC e-commerce.
 If Shopify is your primary sales channel, drop a line to hello@turingdock.com and we'll prioritize the connector with your shop as a design partner.

 See it for yourself.
 The free tier is genuinely free.